kodek16/redstone-consolidator/design/01-on-demand-computations.md

 So besides being an interesting thought experiment, is any of this actually useful for our three-step price consolidation roadmap?

-Well, not directly.
+Well, not completely.
 As we mentioned in the beginning, price consolidation does not need a blockchain per se, though it could be useful for governance and financial incentives.
 But if we squint a little and think of Cosmos as a consensus mechanism with some extra features (some of which may actually be